jdgarwick/SonicPi/README.md

   play 50
   sleep 0.5
   sample :elec_plip
-  sleep 0.5
-  play 62
 end
 ```

 One of the powerful aspects of Sonic Pi's FX blocks is that they may be
 passed parameters similar to parameters we've already seen with `play`
 and `sample`.
 For example a fun echo parameter to play with is `phase:`
-which represents the duration of a given echo in beats.
+which represents the *duration of a given echo* in beats.
 Let's make the
 echo slower:

 ```